turtleion/PySimpleInput/README.md

 # Docs
-*if you want the latest update, choose the devel branch, if you want stable then choose play, if you want to try the newest and earlier features*
+*if you want the latest update, choose the devel branch, if you want stable then choose main branch, if you want to try the newest and earlier features choose testing branch*

 First of all we need to know all class in PySimpleInput modules